kosl/ihipp-examples/docs/week5.md

 ## 5.25 Extra content: GPU programming in Python

-In the introductory week you have also run the CUDA "Hello World!" example in Python, i.e., in `pyCUDA`.
+In the introductory week you have also run the CUDA "Hello World!" example in Python, i.e., in PyCUDA.
 Both Python wrappers of CUDA and OpenCL exist, although not officially suported.
-As an extra content we give here Riemann sum scripts (with one kernel) in pyCUDA and pyOpenCL.
+As an extra content we give here Riemann sum scripts (with one kernel) in PyCUDA and PyOpenCL.

 The scripts are available in this notebook: